 Various modes of wave-like oscillation occur when small disturbances are applied in an otherwise resting atmosphere.
 Normal mode analysis of their evolution allows discrimination between different numerical discretization.
 For example, the particular 'staggering' of velocity components and thermodynamic variables within a computational grid determines the quality of treatment of Rossby waves (especially near the limit of resolution).

 Stable flows provide valuable test-beds for the formulation and coding of numerical models.
-The continuous PDEs on which the New Dynamics is based have exact analytical solutions that correspond to global, axisymmetric, meridionally sheared flows in geostrophic and cyclostrophic balance under gravity, extended recently to include a family of unsteady flows.
+The continuous PDEs have exact analytical solutions that correspond to global, axisymmetric, meridionally sheared flows in geostrophic and cyclostrophic balance under gravity, extended recently to include a family of unsteady flows.
 However, classical proof of the stability of certain flows of this type only applies to the shallow water equations.
 How far the proof of stability can be extended to exact solutions of the full equations is not at present clear.

 Even with available supercomputers, precise solution of the governing PDEs is impracticable in realistic situations.
 However, accurate solutions of simplified versions of the governing equations can be computed.
 The validity of the solutions produced by the dynamical core can be checked by requiring them to reproduce the solutions of simplified equations to the expected degree of accuracy.
 It is, therefore, important to identify appropriate simplified equations and to estimate their accuracy.